ecurryelrod/dam_exhibit_info/README.md

 # DamExhibitInfo

 DAM Exhibit Info provides a CLI for users to find information about current and upcoming exhibits at the Denver Art Museum.
-The user will be prompted to select current or upcoming exhibits to see more information about.
-They will then be given a list of those exhibits with the name, dates, and short summary of each one.
+The user will be initially asked to select current or upcoming exhibits in order to see more information about them.
+They will then be given a list of those exhibits with the name, dates they will be viewable, and short summary of each one.
 From there the user can then choose to see a detailed description of an exhibit.

 ## Installation